 WHAT IS THE TOP REASON BAR OWNERS LOSE MONEY?

-WHAT IS THE BEST WAY A BAR CAN INCREASE PROFITS?
+WHAT IS THE TRICK TO INCREASING BAR PROFITS?

 - A liquor control system will consistently dispense liquor to within 1/32 of an ounce.
 At an investment of $7,000 – $10,000 per station, the return-on-investment (ROI) for a liquor control station is about three months.
 Where can you get an ROI like that?!